Turbofan3360/ESP32_micropython_sbus_driver/README.md

 |  UART 2  |   17    |   16    |

 The SbusReceive class handles all of the UART receiving, and then handles the required bit-shifting to get to the final channel values for the first 16 channels - returned as a list of ints.
 When initialised, you have to make sure to feed this class the UART TX pin that you are using.
 Don't forgot to connect up your receiver ground to the ESP32's ground as well!

+The ChannelValues class is fed the data from SbusReceive, and outputs the sservo angles/percentages/PWM duty cycles as approriate to the R8EF receiver & SG90 (180 degree) servos I am using.
+This class can be easily modified to suit other servos and/or receivers.

 *Note: I haven't implemented the 17th/18th channels in my SBUS code, as I my receiver doesn't utilise those channels.
 They are digital channels, and so need to be decoded differently to the others.*